Youssef-Beltagy/Remote_Site_Incubator/README.md

 **Turbidity**

-We have not added The Turbidity sensor yet.
-This sensor can be calibrated, but it was tested with 5V input.
-If we can't supply and measure 5V, this sensor might become tricky.
+We decided not to to include this sensor because its readings would be too raw and meaningless.
+Without researching on how to make sense of the readings, this sensor is redundant.

 **PH**

-We have not added the PH sensor yet.
+We decided not to include this sensor because it is too bulky.

 **Dissolved Oxygen**

-This sensor needs Maintenance every month or so.
+We decided not to include this sensor because it is too bulky.

 **SD card module**